Some of the links in this post may be affiliate links. See our disclosure for more info.

-But the most important thing you should value is yourself.
+The most important thing you should value is yourself.

 According to Dr. Kristin Neff, there is a problem with society’s belief of how to measure one’s self worth or value.
 The problem is that we focus on measuring ourselves against others rather than on our inherent value.

 The point is, when assessing your self value, you should consider yourself and only yourself.
 You need to believe that YOU deserve to be held in the highest regard.
-If you don’t value yourself, or fail to value yourself enough, you’re less likely to succeed on almost every conceivable level.
+If you don’t value yourself or fail to value yourself enough, you’re less likely to succeed on almost every conceivable level.
 Learn to be yourself and be proud of it.

 1. Undervaluing Yourself Costs You Professionally

 Leaders tend to value themselves highly and have a healthy self-esteem.
 If they didn’t, they wouldn’t be leaders in the first place.

 In a weekly column for the Harvard Business Review, Marshall Goldsmith wrote about how he rarely sees CEOs with low self-confidence.

 Goldsmith offers five suggestions to people in and outside the business world on building self-confidence and value.

 - Worry less about being perfect and focus on making good decisions and handling the consequences.

 - Accept that failure is part of life, and understand that the people who have tasted the most failure have often also relished in the most success.